 fbpx Skip To Content

 So, the holidays are over.
-It might feel that, during the holiday season, you have put on a bit of extra weight and now it would be a good time to get rid of a few of those extra pounds.
+During the holiday season, you have put on some extra weight, and now is an excellent time to get rid of a few of those extra pounds.
+Are you considering a quick fix, or what if you started building a sustainable diet instead?

 Diets make you gain weight

 People on a diet tend to lose approximately 7-11 pounds.
 And it all comes back within a year.
-Only 5% of dieters manage to achieve their goal and maintain their ideal weight.
+Only 5% of dieters achieve their goal and maintain their ideal weight.

-• One of the main reasons for failure is the lack of allowance.
+• One of the main reasons for failure is the need for more allowance.
 A diet is often all-or-nothing.
-Food that is permitted can be very different to that which you are used to.
-If the diet is very one-sided it may lack essential nutrients meaning you never feel satisfied even if the portion size had been sufficient.
+Food permitted can be very different from what you are used to.
+If the diet is one-sided, it may lack essential nutrients, meaning you never feel satisfied even if the portion size is sufficient.

 Dare to eat

-Surprisingly, when losing weight it is important to eat sufficiently and often enough.
+Surprisingly, when losing weight, eating sufficiently and often enough is essential.
 Especially if exercise is involved.
-With these rules you can lose weight by eating:
+With these rules, you can lose weight by eating:

-Half of your plate should be made up of vegetables and the other half should be 25% of protein and 25% of carbohydrate.
-We tend to eat the same amount of food regardless of its calorie density.
-When you always fill half of your plate with veggies, the amount of calories is naturally lower.
+Half of your plate should be vegetables, and the other half should be 25% protein and 25% carbohydrate.
+We tend to eat the same amount of food regardless of calorie density.
+The calories are naturally lower when you always fill half of your plate with veggies.

 2. More veggies

 Veggies should make up half of the plate in each meal and snack.
-Include vegetables, fruit and berries to your meals.
+Include vegetables, fruit, and berries in your meals.
 They give you the feeling of satiety without adding a lot of energy.
-At the same time our body gets essential antioxidants and nutrients.
+At the same time, our body gets essential antioxidants and nutrients.

 3. More protein

-Sufficient amounts of protein brings a long-lasting feeling of satisfaction.
-Breakfast especially should include enough protein.
-Good sources of protein are meat, dairy products, eggs and legumes, nuts and seeds.
+Sufficient amounts of protein bring a long-lasting feeling of satisfaction.
+Breakfast, especially, should include enough protein.
+Good protein sources are meat, dairy products, eggs and legumes, nuts, and seeds.

 4. Good fats

-If we only decrease the amount of fat, we also decrease the amount of unsaturated fat meaning all of a sudden our diet lacks the necessary omega-3 fatty acids!
-Good sources of fats are, for example, canola oil, nuts, seeds, fatty margarine and avocados.
-You should eat a couple of tea spoons daily at least!
+If we only decrease the amount of fat, we also reduce the amount of unsaturated fat, meaning all of a sudden, our diet lacks the necessary omega-3 fatty acids!
+Good sources of fats are, for example, canola oil, nuts, seeds, fatty margarine, and avocados.
+You should eat a couple of teaspoons daily, at least!

 5. Regular eating

 Regular eating means 4 to 6 meals a day.
-This keeps blood glucose levels stable, it means your hunger doesn’t grow too much and cravings for unhealthy food stay away.
-Your energy levels don’t flag and you keep going all day long.
+This keeps blood glucose levels stable, so your hunger doesn’t grow too much, and cravings for unhealthy food stay away.
+Your energy levels don’t change, and you keep going all day.

 A given diet plan or sustainable weight loss?

-Diet plans often offer a list of permitted foods and few options for each meal.
-Since we make over 200 food choices daily, a planned diet sounds tempting.
+Diet plans often list permitted foods and a few options for each meal.
+A planned diet sounds tempting since we make over 200 food choices daily.
 There’s no need to figure it out myself!
-But a diet is only temporary.
-When it ends you need to be able to make those 200 decision by yourself so that you keep the extra pounds off.
+But a diet plan is only temporary.
+When it ends, you need to be able to make those 200 decisions by yourself so that you keep the extra pounds off.

-The See How You Eat Coach app helps you to make small healthy changes in your diet that make a big difference in the long run.
-We don’t tell you exactly what to eat but guide you towards healthier choices and making them a part of your daily life.
-You get instant feedback from your choices as well as tools and daily tips that motivate and help you to improve.
+The My Plate Coach app helps you to make small healthy changes in your diet that make a big difference in the long run.
+We don’t tell you exactly what to eat but guide you towards more nutritious food choices and make them a part of your daily meal plates.
+You get instant feedback on your meal choices.
+Also, other assessment tools and daily nutrition tips motivate and help you reflect on your eating habits.

 Health Revolution -team